grumpy-gaming/Norrath-Navigator/buff_guide.md

 - **Level 60 spells** can land on **up to level 56 characters**.
 - **Level 65 spells** can land on **any level 61+ character**.
 - **Lower-level buffs** (such as Spirit of Wolf, Regeneration, and Haste) can be cast on **any level**.
-- **Group buffs** may have slightly different restrictions compared to single-target buffs.

 ---